 SEO was another area of improvement, with optimizations made to enhance visibility and ranking for relevant searches.

-They've appreciated the site's improved usability, our responsiveness to updates, and the overall flexibility of the new platform.
-While Square's hosted payment pages remain an accessibility challenge, the rest of the site delivers a streamlined experience tailored to their needs.
+The American Council of the Blind of Indiana now has a fast, accessible, and easy-to-maintain website that better serves its members.
+They've appreciated the site's improved usability, our responsiveness to requests for updates, and the overall flexibility of the new platform.
+They're committed to using Square for payment and donation collection, which does remain an accessibility challenge, but the rest of the site delivers a streamlined experience tailored to their needs.